History of Reba McEntire in Timeline

 In December 2015, Reba McEntire announced that her divorce from Narvel Blackstock had been finalized on October 28, 2015.

-In 2016, Carrie Underwood joined the elite club of artists winning the Country Music Association's Female Vocalist of the Year Award four times in a row, a record previously held by Reba McEntire.
+In 2016, Carrie Underwood joined the elite club of female artists who have won the Country Music Association's Female Vocalist of the Year Award four times consecutively, a record previously held and tied by Reba McEntire.

 2017: Relationship with Anthony "Skeeter" Lasuzzo Begins